 This is my ideal of the perfect lunch meal.
 Tastes good, lots of nutritional benefit, and it keeps me completely full.
 I may grab an apple at 3 PM, but I'm otherwise good to go until dinner.

-And big (hard to see in this photo)!
+Not gorgeous, but definitely yummy.
+And big (hard to see in this photo)! |

 So why all the grief?
 OK, I will admit that the aesthetics are not spectacular.
 There are no pretty colors to make it pop out and say: "Look at me!
 I'm pretty!".
 It has the unmistakable look of functional food, and it would certainly be home in a pre-capitalism USSR restaurant.
 Do I care?
 No. It is hard for me to describe the degree to which I am not moved by food visuals.
 When I eat with my eyes, I eat for the spatial dimensions, not the pretty colors.
 Seeing a ton of food for only 8 PointsPlus values is beyond sexy in my simple proletariat mind.